 The CuraLase History

 Since its founding in 2005, CuraLase has been an innovator in non-invasive Photon Therapy treatment for a multitude of painful conditions.
 Roger Porter, inventor and engineer, was seeking an alternative treatment for a family member’s excruciating pain from rheumatoid arthritis when he met Frank G. McArthur, MD.
 Dr. McArthur had previously been the Medical Director of the Health South system rehabilitation hospitals.
 Working together, Porter and McArthur researched and developed an innovative device and initial protocols.
 In December 2005, the CuraLase device was FDA cleared as a non-significant risk for the treatment of pain.
-The FDA rated the CL1000 with the safest classification awarded to any treatment modality – Non-Significant Risk.
+The FDA rated the CL1000 with the safest classification awarded to any treatment modality.
 The first clinic opened in March 2006 in Myrtle Beach, South Carolina.
 Porter and a team of seven physicians refined the initial treatment protocols and developed new treatment protocols with great success.